 The education of graduate students is a core mission of NSCL.
 As a university-based user facility, NSCL plays a prominent role in the education of the next-generation of nuclear scientists through a close synergy of high-quality class-room education and cutting-edge research throughout the student's entire graduate career.
-About 60 MSU graduate students are advised by faculty at NSCL and have their office at the Laboratory.
-Their research revolves around the scientific opportunities in experimental, theoretical and astrophysical nuclear science and accelerator science at the Laboratory.
-About 50% of the students are supported by the NSF Cooperative Agreement and additional support comes from a variety of independent funding sources and fellowship opportunities, predominantly from DOE, NSF and MSU.
-Slightly more than 10% of the nation's nuclear science Ph.D's are trained at NSCL, and more than 75% of NSCL graduate students are U.S. citizens.
-The average time to Ph.D. degree for students at NSCL is 5.4 years (measured for completions between 2008 and 2012), which is more than a year below the national average.
+About 90 MSU graduate students are advised by faculty at NSCL and have their office at the Laboratory.
+Their research revolves around the scientific opportunities in experimental, theoretical and astrophysical nuclear science, and accelerator science and engineering at the Laboratory.
+Roughly a third of the students are supported by the NSF Cooperative Agreement and additional support comes from a variety of independent funding sources and fellowship opportunities, predominantly from DOE, NSF, NNSA and MSU.
+Approximately 10% of the nation's nuclear science Ph.D's are trained at NSCL, and more than 75% of NSCL graduate students are U.S. citizens.
+The average time-to-Ph.D. degree for students at NSCL is 5.0 years (measured for completions between 2010 and 2017), which is significantly below the national average of 6.5 years reported in the 2016 NSF report on "Doctorate Recipients from U.S. Universities").

 MSU graduate students who perform research at NSCL are enrolled in graduate programs in the College of Natural Science (Department of Physics and Astronomy (P&A) and Department of Chemistry) and the College of Engineering.
 The relevant departments have graduate student handbooks that describe the rules and guidelines for the relevant programs and for the mentoring provided by Ph.D. guidance committees chaired by the student's advisor.
-Several years ago, the decision was made to further strengthen the mentoring framework for graduate students (as well as postdoctoral researchers) at NSCL through a concerted effort led by the Associate Director for Education (AD Education), who is appointed by the Laboratory Director.
-Part of the role of the AD Education is to institutionalize accepted best practices listed in this mentoring plan, monitor their effectiveness, make adjustments based on feedback from faculty, students and others, and to develop new activities that may further improve graduate education at NSCL.
-Administrative support for the AD Education comes from the Laboratory Business Operations Department.
-One person from that department is assigned to provide support to the AD Education as his/her highest priority.
+Several years ago, the decision was made to further strengthen the mentoring framework for graduate students (as well as postdoctoral researchers) at NSCL through a concerted effort led by the Associate Director for Education and Outreach, who is appointed by the Laboratory Director.
+Part of the role of the Associate Director for Education and Outreach is to institutionalize accepted best practices listed in this mentoring plan, monitor their effectiveness, make adjustments based on feedback from faculty, students and others, and to develop new activities that may further improve graduate education at NSCL.
+Administrative support for the Associate Director for Education and Outreach comes from the Laboratory Business Operations Department.
+One person from that department is assigned to provide support to the Associate Director for Education and Outreach as his/her highest priority.